Skip to content

 On our systems we use Apptainer (previously known as Singularity) instead of Docker.
 Apptainer allows for downloading and converting a Docker container into its own sif file format.

-To download and convert the latest PyTorch container from DockerHub run:
+To download and convert the PyTorch container from DockerHub or Nvidia NGC run:

 cd $WORK